 Photo: Valleys of the Blue Mountains - or at least one of them - Megalong Valley.

-Previous Blue Mountains Next Blackheath
+Previous Blue Mountains Next Animals and Birdlife

 The Greater Blue Mountains World Heritage Area is made up of eight national parks, listed in the year 2000.
 See the Map of Greater Sydney Surrounds.